wkoszek/me/blog/source/blog/2014-05-02-book-the-art-of-start2.md

 ---
-title:	The art of start
+title:	"The art of start"
 auth:	Guy Kawasaki
 read:	2014-05-02
 ---